MIT-Emerging-Talent/2024-group-11-cdsp/.collaboration/learning_goals.md

 4. Learn how to clean and prepare data for analysis, ensure data quality and integrity.
 5. Develop skills in conducting exploratory data analysis to identify patterns, trends, and insights in a data set.
 6. Develop effective time management skills to meet project deadlines and milestones.

+### Walid

+1. Collect wide-ranging insights on the topic using collaborative brainstorming and research..
+2. Look for patterns and strategies to solve the problem efficiently.
+3. Collabertive interpretation of data insights, thereby enhancing the accuarcy and impact of findings.
+4. Get comfortable with using Github for project management and collaboration with the team members.
+5. Learn data analysis methods; various techniques and methods for analyzing data effectively.